CSCfi/csc-user-guide/docs/data/moving/graphical_transfer.md

 discussed in the [Allas user guide](../Allas/using_allas/cyberduck.md), can be used for this purpose too.

-## FileZilla – a generic file transfer tool
+## FileZilla – a general file transfer tool

 FileZilla is a file transfer tool that you can install on all common operating systems (Windows, macOS, Linux).
 You can download FileZilla client from the